kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 The non-Hermitian Harper–Hofstadter model with asymmetric hopping amplitude $\gamma$ and flux $\Phi$ per plaquette exhibits a sequence of regime transitions that map directly onto the constraint eigenvalue sectors.
 When asymmetric hopping dominates over flux ($\gamma \gg t$ and $|\Phi| \lesssim 0.05 \times 2\pi$), eigenmodes accumulate sharply at boundaries because the flux is too small to induce significant cyclotron curvature.
 In this regime the $\pi$-sector is inactive, and nonreciprocal drift supplies all curvature—producing geometry-dependent boundary accumulation characteristic of the NHSE.

 As flux increases to $\Phi \approx (0.1-0.2) \times 2\pi$ with $\gamma/t \sim O(1)$, the system enters a regime of partial suppression where cyclotron bending partially cancels nonreciprocal drift.
-Some geometrically-dependent boundary modes persist while others convert into mixed bulk–edge states; localization length increases as the π-sector and drift curvature compete for dominance.
+Some geometrically-dependent boundary modes persist while others convert into mixed bulk–edge states; localization length increases as the $\pi$-sector and drift curvature compete for dominance.

 Complete suppression of geometry-dependent boundary localization occurs when flux reaches $\Phi \gtrsim 0.25 \times 2\pi$ with $\gamma/t < 0.5$.
 At this point all geometry-dependent skin modes vanish and the bulk spectrum reorganizes into flux-dominated bands.
 The mechanism is that magnetic flux induces effectively reciprocal (divergence-free) flow across plaquettes, rendering nonreciprocity irrelevant compared to flux-induced bulk curvature.
 The system projects eigenmodes onto the isotropic manifold defined by the $\pi$-sector, and boundary-localized modes disappear even though non-Hermiticity persists in the spectrum.

-### 19.2 Flux as π-Sector Operator
+### 19.2 Flux as $\pi$-Sector Operator

-The constraint functional's π-sector enforces angular isotropy through the curvature penalty $\int(\partial_\theta\ln P)^2P\,\mathrm{d}A$.
+The constraint functional's $\pi$-sector enforces angular isotropy through the curvature penalty $\int(\partial_\theta\ln P)^2P\,\mathrm{d}A$.
 Uniform magnetic flux implements exactly this term mechanically: cyclotron curvature is isotropic in angle, driving the system toward rotationally symmetric transport envelopes and suppressing directed drift.
-Thus flux is literally a π-sector operator.
+Thus flux is literally a $\pi$-sector operator.
 When flux dominates over asymmetric hopping, the system projects eigenmodes onto the isotropic manifold, matching the suppression of NHSE observed in the non-Hermitian lattice.

-### 19.3 Irrational Flux and ϕ-Sector Activation
+### 19.3 Irrational Flux and $\varphi$-Sector Activation

-When flux takes irrational values related to the golden ratio—$\alpha \approx \varphi^{-1} = 0.618\ldots$ or $\varphi^{-2} = 0.382\ldots$—the ϕ-sector activates and a fourth regime emerges.
+When flux takes irrational values related to the golden ratio—$\alpha \approx \varphi^{-1} = 0.618\ldots$ or $\varphi^{-2} = 0.382\ldots$—the $\varphi$-sector activates and a fourth regime emerges.
 With $\gamma/t < 0.3$ and flux near these irrational values, the NHSE is replaced by flux-driven Landau-type bulk localization.
 Eigenmodes accumulate not on boundaries but on cyclotron orbits, and the system behaves like a non-Hermitian quantum Hall lattice.

-This regime corresponds to simultaneous activation of the ϕ-sector (through irrational flux inducing recursive self-similar flow) and the π-sector (through isotropic cyclotron curvature).
+This regime corresponds to simultaneous activation of the $\varphi$-sector (through irrational flux inducing recursive self-similar flow) and the $\pi$-sector (through isotropic cyclotron curvature).
 Recursive modulation windows appear, Fibonacci hierarchical band structure emerges, and boundary localization is completely replaced by bulk localization.
-The hierarchy of minibands and flux sectors corresponds precisely to the ϕ-related recursive partitions derived from the constraint functional in Section 3.2.
+The hierarchy of minibands and flux sectors corresponds precisely to the $\varphi$-related recursive partitions derived from the constraint functional in Section 3.2.

 ### 19.4 Decade Structures in Suppression Thresholds